10 Best Axe Sharpeners 2023 – Top Picks & Reviews

 1. Fiskars 1000601 XSharp Axe Sharpener – Best Overall

-We tested a lot of different sharpeners on our search for the best, but the Fiskars XSharp Axe Sharpener was our absolute favorite.
-Most similar sharpeners feature metal blades instead of the ceramic you’ll find in this Fiskars unit, and that’s one thing that sets it apart.
+We tested several sharpeners in our search, but the Fiskars XSharp Axe Sharpener was our favorite and the best overall.
+Most similar sharpeners feature metal blades instead of the ceramic you’ll find in this Fiskars unit, which sets it apart.
 Metal blades remove a lot of metal from your axe without giving that fine, sharp edge.
-Ceramic, however, is the opposite.
-It’s not great for removing a lot of metal, but it will give you a very sharp, clean cutting edge.
+Ceramics, however, remove much less.
+It’s not great for removing much metal, but it will give you a sharp, clean cutting edge.

 This sharpener is very easy to use for axes, knives, and other blades.
-It’s got non-slip pads to keep it stable, allowing you to set it on a flat surface and pull the blade of your axe through the notched groove.
-We found that it was large enough to keep our hand clear of the blade but still small enough to fit comfortably in a pocket for field use.
+It has non-slip pads to keep it stable, allowing you to set it on a flat surface and pull the blade of your axe through the notched groove.
+We found it was large enough to keep our hand clear of the blade but small enough to fit comfortably in a pocket for field use.

-After sharpening quite a few blades with our Fiskars sharpener, we disassembled it for a good cleaning.
-It was a bit of a pain to put back together, but that’s really our only complaint about this excellent axe sharpener.
+After sharpening several blades with our Fiskars sharpener, we disassembled it for a good cleaning.
+It was a bit of a pain to put it back together, but that’s our only complaint about this excellent axe sharpener.

 2. Lansky Puck Dual Grit Multi-Purpose Sharpener – Best Value

-Talk to an old tradesman and you’re likely to hear them reminiscing about the good old days before all this technology took over.
-While the technology can certainly make things a lot easier, there are sometimes when the old way just works, such as this Lansky Puck Dual Grit Multi-Purpose Sharpener.
+Talk to an old tradesman, and you’ll likely hear them reminiscing about the good old days before technology took over.
+While the technology can certainly make things a lot easier, sometimes the old way just works, such as this Lansky Puck Dual Grit Multi-Purpose Sharpener.
 It’s a very basic whetstone that you hold in your hand and run along the edge of your blade to sharpen it.

 We were quite impressed with how well this stone works, especially considering the dirt-cheap price.
 It works on any tool with a blade since you don’t have to worry about the blade fitting into any notches or slots.

 Each side of this stone is a different grit.
-One side is a coarse 120-grit for removing burrs and the other side is a bit smoother at 280-grit for creating the fine edge.
+One side is a coarse 120-grit for removing burrs, and the other is a bit smoother at 280-grit for creating a fine edge.
 Altogether, we think this is one of the best axe sharpeners for the money, though you’ll need to be careful with your exposed fingers since there’s no handle!

 3. Work Sharp Knife & Tool Sharpener – Premium Choice

-This is a powerful tool that works essentially like a belt sander for blades.
-It’s got several different sharpening guards to allow for precise angles on a variety of different blades.
+This powerful tool works essentially like a belt sander for blades.
+It has multiple sharpening guards to allow for precise angles on various blades.
 However, an axe blade won’t fit in one of these guides.
-That doesn’t mean you’re out of luck though!
-Simply turn the tool sideways and lay the belt perpendicular to your axes blade and it will allow you to easily and quickly shape the edge to your preference.
+That doesn’t mean you’re out of luck, however.
+Simply turn the tool sideways and lay the belt perpendicular to your ax blade, allowing you to easily and quickly shape the edge to your preference.

 One nice thing about this tool is its versatility.
 Other blade sharpeners are just blade sharpeners, but this one can also double as a handheld detail grinder for other projects you might be working on.
-Best of all, this tool keeps your fingers clear of the blade so you’re unlikely to have any accidents while sharpening with it.
+Best of all, the Work Sharp keeps your fingers clear of the blade, so you’re unlikely to have any accidents while sharpening with it.